PhilippOesch/rlcard/src/deepl-ai-service/README.md

 ### Bettel

 All Games where considered where the Bettel player only has low cards.
-For the definition of what is considered a low card please read the Theses where this project is based on.
+For the definition of what is considered a low card please read the [thesis](thesis/Philipp_Oeschger_268388_Master_Thesis.pdf) where this project is based on.

 ### Piccolo

 All Games where considered where the Piccolo player all low cards but exactly one high card.
-Again please consider reading the Thesis of this project to find a definition of high and low cards in Cego.
+Again please consider reading the [thesis](thesis/Philipp_Oeschger_268388_Master_Thesis.pdf) of this project to find a definition of high and low cards in Cego.

 ### Räuber